ptrgags/chaos-game-3d/logbook.md

 The intent of matching the table is it's easier to get correct, it's mostly copy in the table and do regex replaces (e.g. `e123 -> XYZ`)

+## 2022-01-07 Finish Tables

+Today I finished adding the tables.
+I verified that the program now compiles and runs, but I haven't yet verified its correctness.

+Next Steps:

+* Add unit tests to make sure that multiplication works correctly.
+The tables are large, so data entry errors are likely
+* Design a series of simple IFSs to test that the transformations are visually correct.
+* I want to continue thinking about the sandwich product, I think there's some optimizations that can be made by making use of the commutivity/anticommutivity of various blades, but still working through the math on paper.